Back to museums

 What are the opening hours of Galleria Colonna?

-Galleria Colonna is open Open Friday and Saturday only, 09:00-13:15.
-Free English guided tour Saturdays at 12:00.
-Private visits by appointment on other days..
+Galleria Colonna is open Open to the public Saturdays 09:15-13:15 (last entry).
+Fridays guided complete tour by reservation only.
+Private tours other days by appointment..
 Holiday hours can vary, so check the museum's website before you go.

 Where is Galleria Colonna?

 Galleria Colonna is located at Piazza dei Santi Apostoli 66, 00187 Roma RM, Italy, in the Trevi / Centro Storico area of Rome.
-The nearest station is Cavour (Line B).
+The nearest stations are Piazza Venezia (bus hub), Barberini (Metro Line A), Cavour (Metro Line B).

 What can I see at Galleria Colonna?